Labyricorn/prompt-laboratory-kiroween/README.md

 ## ✨ Features

 - **🎯 Objective-to-Prompt Refinement**: Transform simple objectives into detailed system prompts using AI assistance
+- **💡 Objective Management**: Save and edit prompt objectives alongside your prompts for better organization
 - **📝 Advanced Prompt Editor**: Monaco Editor with syntax highlighting and auto-save functionality
 - **🧪 Interactive Testing**: Test prompts with configurable parameters against local AI models
 - **📚 Prompt Library**: Organize and search your prompt collection with metadata
 - **🔄 Import/Export**: Backup and share your prompt libraries with conflict resolution
+- **🌐 Public Access Mode**: Serve to network/internet with `--www` flag for demos and collaboration
 - **⚙️ Flexible Configuration**: Easy setup with automatic Ollama integration and connection testing
 - **🌙 Dark Mode**: Toggle between light and dark themes with persistent preferences
 - **📋 Copy to Clipboard**: Easy copying of system prompts and configurations